topocm/topocm_content/src/w0_background/band_structures.md

 where $$H^{(k)Bloch}_{ll'}=\sum_{m}H_{(l,-m),(l',0)}e^{-i k m}.$$ The Bloch equation written above is an eigenvalue problem at any momentum $k$.
 The resulting eigenvalues $E^{(n,k)}$ consitute the bandstructure of a material, where the eigenvalue label $n$ is also called a band index.

-### Su-Schrieffer-Heeger as an example
+### Example: Su-Schrieffer-Heeger model

 Let us now work through an example.
+The Su-Schri